Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Age Limit

 There is no official age limit, but really this is a pretty intense experience and some of the themes are pretty dark.
 It is strongly recommended for 13+ but even that is pretty young when the Mazes are filled with swinging corpses and dissected bodies!
 This is very adult stuff and we would expect parents to think seriously about how much horror and gore they want their kids exposed to.
-Would you let them watch an R-Rated Horror Film?
+Would you let them watch an R-rated horror Film?
 That’s probably about the level they are likely to experience here.

-There are certainly kids present, and for some brave souls the event is probably fine, after all, it’s all make-believe and fun, but it’s definitely the parent’s discretion.
+There are certainly kids present, and for some brave souls the event is probably fine, After all, it’s all make-believe and fun, but it’s definitely the parent’s discretion.
 We think most kids under 15 are probably best waiting til they are older, Some of the other Halloween Events are less gory and horror-filed and may be more suited to the

 BOO-Fet – $45